Sign in

 • Single-axis rotation (revolute joints).
 The most common type is the revolute joint, which provides rotation around a single axis.
 Robotic arms typically have more than one revolute joint, allowing them to bend at the elbow and move from side to side.

 • Multi-directional mobility (spherical joints).
-For more complex movement, spherical joints provide rotation in multiple directions.
+For more complex movements, spherical joints provide rotation in multiple directions.
 These joints have three perpendicular axes of rotation, similar to a ball and socket in your shoulder.
-Spherical joints are useful for robotic hands, which allows them to maneuver objects with skill.
+Spherical joints are useful for robotic hands, enabling them to maneuver objects skillfully.

 • Combined rotation and sliding (cylindrical joints).
 Cylindrical joints enable both rotation around an axis and sliding along that axis.
-They&#;re useful when rotation alone is not enough, such as in robotic fingers or legs.
+They are useful when rotation alone is insufficient, such as in robotic fingers or legs.
 The combination of revolute and prismatic joints in cylinders allows for grasping, walking, and other coordinated movements that require controlled sliding and rotation.

-We&#;ll get into each of these types of robotic joints in more detail below.
+We will discuss each of these types of robotic joints in greater detail below.

 Linear joints: Straight-line motions